anisurrahman072/React-Native-Advanced-Guide/New-Architecture/New-Architecture-in-depth.md

 - **Lightweight:** JSI is a lightweight **general-purpose** JavaScript interface, written in C++, that can be used by the JavaScript engine to directly invoke methods in the native realm.

 - **Decouple the interface from the JS Engine:** The OLD architecture uses the **JSC (JavaScriptCore) Engine**.
-The Bridge was only compatible with this particular JSC engine, however the **new architecture** will decouple the interface from the Engine, **enabling the use of other JavaScript Engines** like Chakra, v8 and Hermes, etc.
+The Bridge was only compatible with this particular JSC engine, however, the **new architecture** will decouple the interface from the Engine, **enabling the use of other JavaScript Engines** like Chakra, v8, Hermes, etc.

 ## How can JavaScript call native methods with JSI?

 Through the JSI, **Native methods** will be exposed to JavaScript **via C++** objects.
-These **objects can be referenced by JavaScript code**, thus can be invoked directly.
+These **objects can be referenced by JavaScript code**, and thus can be invoked directly.
 This is similar to the web, where JavaScript code can reference any DOM element, and call methods on that element.

 For Example: when you write: